InterNACHI

 Window wells are usually installed for the following purposes:

-Window wells are often covered to prevent falls, as well as to discourage small children, A deer fawn that has fallen into this uncovered window well was successfully rescued by a Bountiful, Utah, emergency crew.pets and wild animals from entering the wells and becoming trapped.
+Window wells are often covered to prevent injuries and falls, as well as to discourage small children,pets and wild animals from entering the wells and becoming injured and trapped.
 For instance, a deer fawn made news in Bountiful, Utah, after it was recovered safely after falling down a 12-foot-deep uncovered window well.
-Covers will also prevent the accumulation of twigs, grass, mulch and blowing snow that would obscure sunlight and complicate emergency escape through the well.
-Covers may be locked from the inside to prevent unwanted intrusion.
+Although not required, window well covers are especially important if the space around the ground level opening is along a walkway or near a children’s play area.

 Window well covers, however, can block sunlight, ventilation and emergency egress, especially if they become covered in snow and ice.
 It is the homeowner’s responsibility to make sure that the cover is cleared of snow and has not been frozen shut from ice.
 No items, such as garden hoses, potted plants or tools, should be placed on top of window well covers.
-Note that covers that are locked from the inside to prevent unlawful entry will be inaccessible to fire crews and first-responders.
+Note that covers that are locked from the inside to prevent unlawful entry will be inaccessible to fire crews and first responders.

 Construction